This article was originally published on TECHCRUNCH.COM on December 4, 2019. Written by Peyton Carr.

-Qualified Small Business Stock (QSBS) presents a significant tax savings opportunity for people who create and invest in small businesses.
+Qualified Small Business Stock (QSBS) presents significant tax benefits for people who create and invest in qualified small businesses.
 It allows you to potentially exclude up to $10 million, or 10 times your tax basis, whichever is greater, from taxation.
 For example, if you invested $2 million in QSBS in 2012, and sell that stock after five years for $20 million (10x basis) you could pay zero federal capital gains tax on that gain.

 - Know a few basics about QSBS;

 - Know they may have it, but don’t explore ways to leverage or protect it;

 Founders who are scaling their companies often have a multitude of concerns, and unfortunately, tax savings and personal finance tend to be overlooked or deprioritized.